stbowers/NotesML/README.md

 - curses (or a compatible library such as ncurses or pdcurses, this is usually pre-installed on most linux distros and macOS)
 - make

+## Important Note!
+The current version of the code does not intelligently load the curses dynamic library.
+This is because *correct* dynamic library loading that is cross platform is very hard.
+For this reason if you are not running Linux with the `ncursesw` library installed (i.e. `/usr/lib(32)/libncursesw.so` exists), you will likely not be able to build the project.
+The library that is used can easily be changed by editing line 4 of `src/curses.h.sml`, to look like `val soname = "<library soname>"`.
+For example, on Windows (with the pdcurses library installed), it might look like `val soname = "pdcurses.dll"`

 ## Build instructions
 To build the project:
 ```